rsdoiel/antenna/columns.md

 **@Dave Winer's Scripting News** (date: 2025-04-29, from: Dave Winer's Scripting News)

-Fact-checking is a ChatGPT use-case for reporters.
+ChatGPT use-case for reporters -- fact-checking.
 Feed a draft of your story into ChatGPT and ask if it spots any factual errors.
 There may be some false positives, so you can ask another AI chatbot, or investigate yourself elsewhere.
-And it may miss some.
-But it couldn't hurt and it might save your ass.
+It may miss some.
+But it couldn't hurt and it might help.

 <br>